 Cancel 2 1-hour weekly meetings that no longer require my input and put that extra time toward development.

 Download a browser extension to block social media and free up more time to focus and write 200 extra words/week day.

 Keeping track of your metrics isn’t about endless improvement; at some point, you’ll hit an upper limit.
 But when you're just starting out, setting aside time during your weekly review to reflect on your metrics will shine a light on how you actually spend your time and where you can improve.

 Completing your weekly review

 Let’s dive into how to actually complete your weekly review.
-It’s not enough to take a quick glance at your task list, smile with satisfaction or resolve to do better next week.
-Taking full inventory of your performance requires more tailored effort.
+It’s not enough to take a quick glance at your task list, smile with satisfaction, or resolve to do better next week.
+Taking inventory of your performance requires more tailored effort.

 Choose your weekly review day, time, and place

 Consistency will keep you on track when motivation won’t.
 Do your weekly review at the same time on the same day every week.
 You may even want to try doing it in the same place, too — your favorite reading nook in your house or even your neighborhood coffee shop.
 This way, you’ll build up a consistent habit each week and will feel “off” if you skip it.